 Approval of the Annual Statutory Accounts

-Appointments to key positions and roles relating to finance including the Accounting Officer, Principal Finance Officer, Internal Auditor and Accountants and Auditors Bresponsivities
+Appointments to key positions and roles relating to finance including the Accounting Officer, Principal Finance Officer, Internal Auditor and Accountants and Auditors

+The Board and its committees MUST meet regularly enough to discharge their responsivities and ensure robust governance and effective financial management arrangements.
+Board meetings MUST take place at least three times a year (and business only conducted when quorate).
+Larger trusts should consider meeting more frequently.
+If the board meets less than six times a year it MUST describe in its governance statement, accompanying its annual accounts, how it maintained effective oversight of funds with fewer meetings.

 3.4.
 Trust Resources Sub - Committee